New Year's Day must be internationally known as Hangover Day! Here are some helpful Irish hangover cures to help you struggle through.

-It's the day after St. Patrick's Day and we know that one or two of you may have lived up to that horrible Irish stereotype and indulged in one too many.
+It's New Year's Day and we know that one or two of you may have lived up to that horrible Irish stereotype and indulged in one too many.
 Your head is spinning, your mouth is dry and your body feels like you have just gone a round with Mike Tyson.
 Have no fear!
-We’ve all been there, especially on March 18, which those who drink may like to be declared a second national holiday - National Hungover Day.
+We’ve all been there, especially on January 1, which those who drink may like to be declared a second national holiday - National Hungover Day.

 Ireland, of course, has its own hangover traditions and while we can't promise that they'll work, they're at least worth a shot, no?

 IrishCentral has come up with our top 11 Irish hangover cures that are guaranteed to take the edge off the pain.

 Two raw eggs for breakfast … and two more for lunch.
 Sworn to be successful by some majorly hard drinkers, they claim the eggs neutralize the ethanol (also known as alcohol) in your system.